agaase/major-studio-1/undp/README.md

 >  Qualitative Asssignment -

 There is a lot of hypothesis about what all gets affected by conflicts as a result of collateral damage.
-What this visualization tries to do is understand what did academic scholars researched over the years around the same topic.
-It does so by analysing all the articles that Google Scholar provide for the keyworld 'impact africa' and finding which keywords are more popular.
+What this visualization tries to do is understand what did academic scholars research over the years around the same topic.
+It does so by analysing all the articles that Google Scholar provide for the keyword 'impact africa' and finding which keywords are more popular.

 I am studying the Google Scholar results (e.g [here](https://scholar.google.com/scholar?start=980&q=africa+conflict&hl=en&as_sdt=1,33&as_ylo=1960&as_yhi=1960&as_vis=1)) on the search keyword - "Africa and Conflict" because I want to find out what research was done over the years on that topic in order to know what were the impacts and causes of conflicts in Africa as perceived by the research community.
 I am using variables related to conflicts such as crisis, war, ethnicity, coup etc to  make my results more relevant.